Yajie-Zhang/sRLH/README.md

 Finetune
 ---
 (1) Put the parameters of Resnet18 into the path .models/petrained.
-This parameters can be download at link：https://pan.baidu.com/s/1uGfo2JCiX4GmqkGE2waG7A, Extraction code：7bu5. <br>
+This parameters can be download at link：https://pan.baidu.com/s/1uGfo2JCiX4GmqkGE2waG7A, extraction code：7bu5. <br>
-(2) Finetune the network with the cross-entropy loss for classification.
-Such as: python finetune_cub.py.  <br>
+(2) Finetune the network with the cross-entropy loss for classification, such as: python finetune_cub.py.  <br>
 (3) Choose the network with minimum loss as the finetuned network. <br>
 You can also use our pretrained models.
-The pretrained models can be download at link：https://pan.baidu.com/s/15FlAAZD9NZtW9MVKdwy7RA, Extraction code：fith. <br>
+The pretrained models can be download at link：https://pan.baidu.com/s/15FlAAZD9NZtW9MVKdwy7RA, extraction code：fith. <br>

 Train
 ---
 (1) Put the finetuned network into the path .checkpoint. <br>
-(2) Train the network.
-Such as: python cub_train.py	 <br>
+(2) Train the network, such as: python cub_train.py	 <br>

 Citation
 ---